errbotio/err-backend-mattermost/README.md

 ### KNOWN (POSSIBLE) ISSUES

 - Channelmentions in messages aren't accounted for (Unsure if they need to be)
-- Nothing regarding files works
+- ~~Nothing regarding files works~~ Info about files in a post are attached to the message

 ### REQUIREMENTS
 - Python >= 3.4 (3.3 should work too)